lmlg/zser/docs/manual.md

 ```
 Registers an unpacking routine for the specified type.
 Once registered, if a proxy
 container encounters the specified type, the function will be called with 3 arguments:
-The type of the object that should be unpacked, the **proxy_handler** and the offset
+The type of the object that should be unpacked, the **Proxy** and the offset at which
-at which the unpacking takes place.
+the unpacking takes place.
 For example:

   ```python
   class Foo: